 In July 2018, the Hogg Foundation awarded $4.5 million across six grantees of the Collaborative Approaches to Well-Being in Rural Communities (WRC) initiative.
 One grantee, Alliance for Greater Works, received funds to coordinate the initiative, and the other five—all in rural Texas counties—are using the funding to develop or build upon an existing collaborative to strengthen resilience, mental health and well-being in their communities.

-Through this project, we seek to address the community conditions that contribute to mental health disparities and the significant inequities that exist in Texas, and leverage the power of inclusivity and shared decision-making to create and implement community-driven solutions.
-It’s a tall order, thus, we’ve given each collaborative three years to assess their community’s needs and assets, build new relationships, and identify strategies that lead to better mental health for everyone in their community.
+Through this project, we seek to address the community conditions that contribute to mental health disparities and leverage the power of shared decision-making to create and implement community-driven solutions.
+It’s a tall order; thus, we’ve given each collaborative three years to assess their community’s needs and assets, build new relationships, and identify strategies that lead to better mental health for everyone in their community.
 The grantees are in the first of these three years.

 Today, we’re spotlighting one of the five community collaboratives, located in Brooks County.
-Conceived by the Community Action Corporation of South Texas (CACOST), which ultimately aims to replicate project successes in the 16 counties it serves, the Behavioral and Health Outreach Leadership Development (BHOLD) Collaborative will deploy engagement strategies that, in crossing socio-demographic lines and uniting participants’ interests, foster a supporting “culture of community.”
+Conceived by the Community Action Corporation of South Texas (CACOST), which ultimately aims to replicate project successes in the 16 counties it serves, the Behavioral and Health Outreach Leadership Development (BHOLD) Collaborative will deploy engagement strategies that foster a supporting “culture of community.”

 The Need